Egypt sentences 43, including Americans, in NGO case

 The EU, a major donor to Cairo, said on June 2 it would unnecessarily constrain the work of NGOs in Egypt, while Washington said the bill imposed significant government controls on the activities and funding of civic groups.

-(Additional reporting by Ali Abdelaty in Cairo and Arshad Mohammed in Washington; Writing by Tom Perry; Editing by Alistair Lyon, Mike Collett-White and Cynthia Osterman)
+(Additional reporting by Ali Abdelaty; Writing by Tom Perry; Editing by Alistair Lyon)